 Can’t say I’ve heard this name very often except for in the third Austin Powers movie when he introduces musician, Quincy Jones.
 It means “estate of the fifth son” according to Namesberry, so assumably you’d think it was a boys name, but imagine the cute little baby girls with the same name!?

 The big debate about the name Remi is which country it originates from; France or Germany.
 Either way it’s gaining popularity, especially after celebrities such as Kelly Clarkson named her newest bundle of joy with the same name.

 Isn’t this supposed to be a season?
 Not anymore!
 According to Namesberry, it’s the only seasonal name that’s commonly given to boys (as well as girls obviously).

 This is by far my favorite name on the list!
 It means “beautiful friend” in Old French.
 And although it’s often seen as the last name (which last names becoming first names is another trend in the baby world), it’s increasingly seeing popularity as a first and even a middle name.

-Many of the names beyond the top 8 are inspired from celebrity names such as Bowie (after David), their kids, like Ryan Reynolds and Blake Lively’s little girl Ines, and Disney characters such as Moana.
-Popular “letter” names for girls begin with R, C, and K for boys, and S for gender neutral seems to be the biggest trends.
+Many of the names beyond the top 8 are inspired by celebrity names such as Bowie (after David), their kids, like Ryan Reynolds and Blake Lively’s little girl Ines, and Disney characters such as Moana.
+Popular “letter” names for girls begin with R, C, and K for boys, and S for gender-neutral seems to be the biggest trend.

 So whether you’re expecting a baby, know someone who is, are obsessed with learning new names or planning for your future, this list definitely has some unique choices that cover both genders perfectly.
 Now may the debate of if everyone else likes these names too or not begin!